rustyrussell/million-channels-project/README.md

 ### Generating network or gossip from scratch

 1. main.py can create the network and/or the gossip messages.
-   Running main.py with --build_only only builds and saves the network.
+   Running main.py with --build  builds and saves the network.
-   Running main.py with --gossip_only only generates gossip.
+   Running main.py with --gossip generates gossip.
-   Running without either --build_only or --gossip_only does both.
+   Running main.py with --chain generates the chain (this is currently very slow, but functional).

 2. building the network consists of analyzing a provided network and scaling it up.
    Therefore, you need your own network data and set analysisListChannelsFile